Smash

 A custom WordPress build with a hero layout that demanded precision and a ticketing calendar driving every conversion.

-I led development on a custom WordPress theme where the frontend was the defining challenge — and the most enjoyable part of the build.
+The frontend was the defining challenge — and the most enjoyable part of the build.
 The hero section was the centerpiece: an embedded video composition layered over a gradient background that needed to feel cinematic without sacrificing load performance or responsiveness.
 Getting the video, gradient, and typographic elements to hold together across breakpoints — maintaining visual impact on desktop while gracefully adapting on mobile where the composition fundamentally changes — required careful CSS architecture and an understanding of how each layer interacted with the others.
 The broader layout pushed well beyond standard Broadway site conventions, with bold compositional choices throughout that made the frontend work consistently engaging.
-The ticketing calendar was the primary conversion component — an interactive, date-driven interface rendering the full performance schedule at the Imperial Theatre with matinee and evening slots, availability states, and direct purchase links routing audiences into the ticketing provider’s checkout flow with the correct show and date pre-selected.
-The site carried the full scope of a Broadway production platform: cast and creative team profiles with structured bios, a media section with video content and production photography, press acclaim aggregating reviews from the New York Times and Rolling Stone, a merchandise shop, a cast recording promotion section, and Gravity Forms powering newsletter signup and audience engagement.
+The ticketing infrastructure was mature by this point in my portfolio — the calendar, availability states, and deep-linking to checkout flows followed established patterns — so I could focus energy on the visual storytelling.
+The site rounded out with cast and creative team profiles, a media section with video content and production photography, press acclaim aggregating reviews from the New York Times and Rolling Stone, a merchandise shop, and a cast recording promotion section.

 The frontend work on this build was some of the most fun I have had on a project — the kind of layout challenges where the design is bold enough to push you but clean enough that the solutions feel satisfying when they land.